JoelHuckle/pushwork/README.md

-<h1>read me</h1>
+# 'pushwork' gym HTML + CSS template

-This website is just a template - pushwork is not a real website
+## This website is just a template - pushwork is not a real website

-Pure HTML + CSS
+This project was for my portfolio and designed with modernity and simplicity in mind.
+The website includes the following features:

+* Gradient color text overlay
+* responsive design
+* contact page + form